mrsimpson/slides-data-in-motion/slides.md

 **Because Apache Flink is made for this**

 There are challenges to be solved, but there's always a Flink-native solution to it.
 Because it's a **mature** and **battle proven** technology.

-#### “you’re either using a framework, or you’re building your own framework.”

 -->

 ---